Soccer Cleats vs Football Cleats: A Complete Guide

 Summary

-To summarize, soccer cleats and football cleats are two different pieces of equipment for their respected sport and they should only be used for their specific sport.
-However, some professional football players in the NFL might wear soccer cleats, such as the running backs, because they require more running than most other football positions.
-For this reason it makes sense for a footballer to wear soccer cleats, but a player will not be able to play soccer with football cleats.
+To summarize, soccer cleats and football cleats are two different pieces of equipment for their respected sport, and they should only be used for their specific sport.
+However, some NFL players, such as running backs, might wear soccer cleats because they run more than most other positions.
+For this reason,, it makes sense for a footballer to wear soccer cleats, but a player cannot play soccer with football cleats.

 Frequently Asked Questions